solana-labs/solana/docs/src/proposals/epoch_accounts_hash.md

 #### Snapshots

-A snapshot contains all the state necessarily to reconstruct the cluster as of a certain slot.
-A snapshot taken early in the epoch will need to contain the EAH so that the `stop slot` can include it.
+A snapshot contains all the state necessary to reconstruct the cluster as of a certain slot.
+A snapshot may then need to contain the EAH so that the `stop slot` can include it.
 Consider the following scenarios within an epoch where a snapshot is requested for slot `X`:

 ##### 1. `X >= first slot in epoch` and `X < start slot`